whowgames/documentation/API/documentation.md

 When to use which call
 --------------------------

 It’s importand for the users feeling, that you’re going to fire the calls when the user finaly sees the numbers.
-Otherwise he will notified update the new chips, before he sees what he got.
+Otherwise he will be notified with the new chips, before he sees what he got in your game.

 In case of auto play, it’s good practice to use the [GameSessions::play](#gamesessionsplay) call.